Jahteo/Jahteo/README.md

 <h2> Thanks for stopping by, this is Josh from Nevada.</h2>

-<h3> 👨🏻‍💻 &nbsp;I'm a full stack web developer who is passionate about making peoples interaction with technology better (UX).
+<h3> 👨🏻‍💻 &nbsp;I'm a frontend consultant who is passionate about making peoples interaction with technology better.
 Bonus points when tech improves people's lives & the helps the environment.</h3>

-- 📝 I'm currently working as a junior developer consultant with [Bitovi](bitovi.com) developing a template app for a well-known restaurant group scaling up their branch websites!
+- 📝 I work with [Bitovi](bitovi.com) to help clients !
 - 🍎 I’ve recently worked on helping raise education rates in rural villages across the globe by building [an admin portal](https://github.com/Lambda-School-Labs/village-book-builders-fe-b) for better tracking students and outcomes.
 - 🌱 I’m currently learning to spin poi, play on aerial silks & cyr wheels and how to exhaust a hyper husky 🐶
-- 💬 Ask me about the DM Screen I'm putting together.
 - ⚡ Fun fact: I met my spouse while teaching capoeira classes
-- 😄 Pronouns: he/him/dork
+- Pronouns: he/him

  <h3> 🛠 &nbsp;Tech Stack</h3>